A new International Kino Kabaret Project : Kino 111

 Do well with nothing, do better with little, and do it right now!

-How the fudge it goes ?
+How it goes ?

 1. Production meeting